Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Related Work

 Beyond deployment mechanics, a growing literature on ML deployment monitoring addresses challenges that arise once learned models enter production.
-Paleyes et al.~\cite{paleyes2022challenges} survey real-world ML deployment case studies and identify versioning, rollback, and monitoring as persistent challenges across domains.
-Ashmore et al.~\cite{ashmore2021assuring} propose an assurance framework spanning the full ML lifecycle from development through deployment and update, emphasizing that deployment safety is not a one-time validation but a continuous process.
+Sculley et al.'s analysis of hidden technical debt in ML systems~\citep{sculley2015techdebt} catalogues failure modes that arise specifically because ML components are deployed inside larger systems (glue code, configuration debt, undeclared consumer entanglement, and pipeline-jungle complexity), and argues that these system-level concerns dominate the cost of ML in production once initial training is complete.
+The ML Test Score~\citep{breck2017mltest} translates this concern into a 28-point production-readiness rubric covering data, model, infrastructure, and monitoring, and is the closest SE precedent for our four-dimensional compatibility model: both treat deployment-readiness as a multi-dimensional checkable rubric rather than a single accuracy threshold.
+Paleyes et al.~\citep{paleyes2022challenges} survey real-world ML deployment case studies and identify versioning, rollback, and monitoring as persistent challenges across domains.
+Ashmore et al.~\citep{ashmore2021assuring} propose an assurance framework spanning the full ML lifecycle from development through deployment and update, emphasizing that deployment safety is not a one-time validation but a continuous process.
 These findings from ML operations reinforce the motivation for our governed upgrade pipeline: even in non-embodied settings, deploying a new model version without lifecycle governance is a recognized source of production failures.

+A separate strand of work addresses the runtime mechanism of capability hot-swap on physical robots.
+LITHE~\citep{lithe} bridges a Python ``Brain'' and a real-time C++ ``Spine'' on commodity Linux hardware, supporting dynamic linking of new control laws into a 1\,kHz control loop without interruption.
+LITHE solves the hot-swap mechanism: how to physically replace running control logic at hard real-time deadlines.
+Our work is complementary at the policy layer: we do not address the lock-free linking and CPU-isolation mechanics that LITHE handles, but we govern \emph{which} candidate version is admissible to swap in, when activation is permitted, and when rollback should be triggered.
+A production-ready embodied governance stack would plausibly use a LITHE-style real-time substrate together with an upgrade-governance layer of the kind proposed here.

 Our pipeline maps onto software deployment patterns (candidate registration $\approx$ feature-flag enrollment; sandbox $\approx$ pre-production testing; shadow $\approx$ canary traffic; gated activation $\approx$ percentage ramp-up; online monitoring $\approx$ metric alerting; rollback $\approx$ automated rollback).
 However, embodied capability upgrade introduces requirements absent from both web-service deployments and standard MLOps pipelines: physical-world safety constraints that preclude serving two versions simultaneously to the same actuator, policy compatibility checks tied to spatial and authority contexts, behavioral compatibility assessed through execution telemetry rather than HTTP metrics or model-level accuracy, and recovery compatibility that depends on robot-specific rollback feasibility.